brettonw/Bedrock-C/source/geometry-ball/readme.md

-- Fischer documented a combinatorial algorithm that starts with a too large bound, and shrinks it. it maintains a QR decomposition, and handles many error conditions more graceully than the alternatives (I need to prove that). it can be retrieved from: http://hbf.github.io/miniball/seb.pdf
+- Fischer documented a combinatorial algorithm that starts with a too large bound, and shrinks it. it maintains a QR decomposition, and handles many error conditions more gracefully than the alternatives (I need to prove that). it can be retrieved from: http://hbf.github.io/miniball/seb.pdf

 we observe that the Welzl algorithm is generally efficient for 2 and 3 dimensions, but